Teeed/OpenGD77/README.md

 Further development by Roger VK3KYY, latterly assisted by Daniel F1RMB, Alex DL4LEX, Colin G4EML and others.

 Current lead developer and source code gatekeeper is Roger VK3KYY

+# Licensing disclaimer
+The AMBE codec used by DMR is not open source.
+This firmware uses binary sections from the official firmware for the AMBE encoding and decoding functions.
+However all other parts of the code are open source

 # License
 This software is licenced under the GPL v2 and is intended for Amateur Radio and educational use only.